ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

     - Customization: you will need to customize 2 files.
         > **!!!
 IMPORTANT !!!** Only customize for the environment your are bootstrapping.

-        - `tier1-root-sync/setters.yaml`: general settings to create the new Root Sync.
+        - `root-sync-git/setters.yaml`: general settings to create the new Root Sync.
 Some values to customize are:
             - `env`: the environment you are bootstrapping.
             - `repo-url`: the URL of your `tier1-infra` repo.
             - `repo-dir`: the `deploy/<env>` folder to observe.
-        - `tier1-root-sync/setters-version.yaml`: setting to control the version of `tier1-infra` to observe.
+        - `root-sync-git/setters-version.yaml`: setting to control the version of `tier1` to observe.
             - `version`: the new tag or commit SHA noted earlier.

 1. Once your PR is merged, Config Sync will pick up the new Root Sync to create.
-This new Root Sync will in turn pick up all the resources you have built and hydrated earlier in the `tier1-infra/deploy/<env>` directory.
+This new Root Sync will in turn pick up all the resources you have built and hydrated earlier in the `tier1/deploy/<env>` directory.

 ## 4. Validate the landing zone deployment

 Perform step 4 from this [procedure](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/main/docs/landing-zone-v2/README.md#4-validate-the-landing-zone-deployment).

-You should now see two Root Syncs:
+You should now see two RootSyncs:

-- `root-sync`: to your `...gcp-tier1-configsync/deploy/<env>@main` repo containing 1 rootsync resource which defines...
+- `root-sync`: to your `...csync/deploy/<env>@main` RootSync object containing 1 rootsync resource which defines...
-- the root sync to your `...tier1-infra/deploy/<env>@<version>` repo containing the landing zone resources.
+- the RootSync to your `...tier1/deploy/<env>@<version>` repo containing the landing zone resources.

 ## 5. Perform the post-deployment steps